2013 Volvo XC90 Interior

 - "A standard third-row seat allows for a maximum seating capacity of seven, but it's a tight squeeze in back." -- Cars.com

-Standard equipment on the base XC90 includes parking sensors, dual-zone climate control and an eight-speaker stereo with satellite radio, Bluetooth and a USB port.
+Standard equipment in the base XC90 includes parking sensors, dual-zone climate control and an eight-speaker stereo with satellite radio, Bluetooth and a USB port.
 For 2013, the XC90 adds rain-sensing windshield wipers and headlight washers to the standard features list.
-Optional features and higher trims have a navigation system with a remote control, a backup camera, an upgraded stereo system, a rear-seat entertainment system and blind spot monitoring.
+Available features include a navigation system with a remote control, a backup camera, an upgraded stereo system, a rear-seat entertainment system and blind spot monitoring.

 - "Controls are mostly a form-over-function affair.
 Everything looks stylish, but the layout and operation are a bit haphazard." -- Consumer Guide